leo-schick/AqBankingNet/src/Gwenhywfar/docs/README.md

 You need library `libgwenhywfar.so` installed on your machine.

-On Debian, you can install it via `apt install -y libgwenhywfar79` or `apt install -y libgwenhywfar-core-dev`.
+On Debian, you can install it via `apt install -y libgwenhywfar-core-dev`.